|Nutrition Facts (per serving)|

 Thinly sliced sweet potatoes fried until crisp are a bright and fun take on potato chips.
 A bit sweet, and very orange, their flavor is perfected with just a sprinkle of salt―or chili powder for those who like things spicy.

 The key to success with these chips is two-fold: first, the sweet potatoes should be as evenly sliced as possible.
-A sharp knife, keen eye, and steady hand will do the trick, but a kitchen mandoline will make it all much quicker and easier; second, the temperature of the oil needs to be hot but not too hot—around 350°F is perfect.
+A sharp knife, keen eye, and steady hand will do the trick, but a kitchen mandoline will make it all much quicker and easier; second, the temperature of the oil needs to be hot but not too hot—around 350 F is perfect.
 Is it worth getting a thermometer to measure that temperature?
-I say it is because too-cool oil will yield soggy chips, and those are gross; while too-hot oil will burn your chips (especially possible with the high sugar content of sweet potatoes) before they're cooked, which is its own brand of yucky.
+Yes because too-cool oil will yield soggy chips, and those are gross; while too-hot oil will burn your chips (especially possible with the high sugar content of sweet potatoes) before they're cooked, which is its own brand of yucky.

 Vegetable oil, or canola oil, for frying